A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare exceptions. Why?

 Simply put, I intend to transform this Planet Mogadishu into Planet Geneva.
 To get away with it, I will need your cooperation and that of millions more Learners.
 The more, the merrier!

-Mogadishu could become what it always wanted to be: a regional capital of commerce, piety and Learning; a subtropical garden famous for its imperial parks and its thriving, cosmopolitan port; an inviting tourist attraction and a center of abundance and wisdom — where the call to prayer would never again be interrupted by the disgrace of gunfire.
+Mogadishu could become what it always wanted to be: a regional capital of commerce, piety and Learning; a subtropical garden famous for its imperial parks and its thriving, cosmopolitan port; an inviting tourist attraction and a center of abundance and wisdom — where never again the call to prayer would be interrupted by the disgrace of gunfire.

 And the West?
 Embassy Row of Planet Mogadishu on a Bad Day?
 It would become the same district on Planet Geneva — just super-deluxe.
 The rising tide would lift all the yachts and dinghies alike.

 Yet Mencius, my favorite Chinese philosopher among those commemorated, held it wiser to seek Humanity and Duty than a simple profit that could turn destructive.
-Humanity, Duty and Learning: those priorities could secure us a more dependable abundance.
+Humanity, Duty and Learning: those priorities could secure a more dependable abundance.

 Of course, we will need other things.